HotaruCMS/HotaruCMS/READ_ME.txt

 Troubleshooting

-If you're having trouble installing Hotaru, please post your questions with as much detail as possible in the forums.
+If you're having trouble installing Hotaru, please post your questions with as much detail as possible in the forums at http://hotarucms.org.
 Thanks.

-Report any problems in the forums at http://hotarucms.org